EliteDangerous/edapi/README.txt

                        system/station.
   --basename BASENAME  Base file name.
 This is used to construct the cookie
                        and vars file names.
-Defaults to "get_market"
+Defaults to "get_market" --tdpath TDPATH      Path to the TradeDangerous root.
+This is used to locate the TradeDangerous python modules and data/ directory.
+                       Defaults to the cwd. **EXPERIMENTAL** --no-color           Disable the use of ansi colors in output.
+  --jeffstuff          Output additional Jeff info.
+  --yes, -y            Always accept new station names and import latest data
+                       without prompting.